Cnd96/employee-api/README.md

-How to setup?
+How to setup

-Clone backend repository from ->  https://github.com/Cnd96/employee-api.git
+Clone backend repository from -  https://github.com/Cnd96/employee-api.git

-Navigate to project directory -> cd employee-api
+Navigate to project directory - cd employee-api

-Install dependencies –> npm install
+Install dependencies – npm install

 Use one of the following methods to run the backend locally.